I'm a writer. I'm an editor.

 I'm a patron saint.

 Burritoeater.com, which I founded, authored, researched, produced, and ultimately retired after 11 years and precisely 1000 reviews, allowed me to wax rhapsodic about San Francisco's favorite homegrown econo-food: the Mission-style burrito.
-I appeared on the Cooking Channel, I was labeled a "local folk hero," I even had the "patron saint of San Francisco taquerias" tag famously slapped on me by DailyCandy, I covered the local taqueria scene like a salsa-splattered blanket.
+I appeared on the Cooking Channel, I was labeled a "local folk hero," I had the "patron saint of San Francisco taquerias" tag famously slapped on me by DailyCandy, I covered the local taqueria scene like a salsa-splattered blanket.

 I also clean blinds.

 Early evidence of my knack for injecting a major dose of vitality into the ordinary appeared as early as my junior year of high school.
 My Least Favorite Pastime: Cleaning Venetian Blinds garnered critical raves from my Honors English III teacher, Bob Morrish, and nudged me down the dusty writing trail for good.